DevExpress/devextreme-angular/README.md

 ### <a name="callback-functions"></a>Callback Functions ###

-To assign a callback function to a widget option (for example, to the [layer.customize](https://js.devexpress.com/Documentation/16_2/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/layers/#customize) option of dxVectorMap), use the following syntax.
+To specify a widget's option using a callback function (the [layer.customize](https://js.devexpress.com/Documentation/16_2/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/layers/#customize) option of dxVectorMap):

 ```html
 <dx-vector-map>